simon-benigeri/simon-benigeri/README.md

 🔭 I’m Simon.
 I study Artificial Intelligence at Northwestern University (MS).
 I'm from Paris, France, where I worked for IBM's Watson and AI consulting team.

-🌱 I’m currently working on projects in statistical language modeling.
-The first aims to automatically generate stories.
-I work on dialogue and I use large language models to generate character dialogue and experiment on approaches to control the emotion of a response.
-The second is aims to improve the readability of text, like news articles.
-I experiment with  neural architectures to improve the readability of sentences.
-Eg. Tagger models, sequence to sequence models, and reinforcement learning frameworks.
-Also I experiment to improve the evaluation of text simplification systems by researching methods to measure semantic similarity of texts.

 ⚡ I’m searching for full time AI/ML engineering roles in January 2022.
 If you're hiring, please reach out!

 📫 How to reach me: